Well-Posedness and Efficient Algorithms for Inverse Optimal Transport with Bregman Regularization: Inverse Bregman-Regularized OT as an Optimization Problem

 Let $d = (\Delta C, \Delta u, \Delta v)$ be a direction in the tangent space of $\mathcal{D}$ where $\Delta C$ must satisfy the constraints for $S_h$, and $\Delta u_n = 0$.
 First, we have $\Delta u_i + \Delta v_i = \Delta C_{ii} = 0$.
 Second, by symmetry $\Delta C_{ij} = \Delta C_{ji}$, we obtain $\Delta u_i + \Delta v_j = \Delta u_j + \Delta v_i$, which means $\Delta u_i - \Delta v_i = \Delta u_j - \Delta v_j, \forall i,j$.
 Denote $B=\Delta u_1 - \Delta v_1$.
 Obviously $\Delta u_i - \Delta v_i = B$ hold for all $i$.
 From $\Delta u_i + \Delta v_i = 0$ and $\Delta u_i - \Delta v_i = B$, we get $2 \Delta u_i = B$, so $\Delta u_i = B/2$ and $\Delta v_i = -B/2$.
 This means that $\Delta u = (B/2) \mathbf{1}$ and $\Delta v = (-B/2) \mathbf{1}$.
 But the condition for $V$ is $\Delta u_n = 0$.
 This implies $B/2 = 0$, so $B=0$.
 Thus, $\Delta u = 0$ and $\Delta v = 0$.
 Then $\Delta C_{ij} = \Delta u_i + \Delta v_j = 0$.
 So $\Delta C = 0$.
 Therefore, the only direction $d$ for which $Q(d)=0$ is $d=(0, 0, 0)$.
 This means that $E(u, v ,C)$ is strictly convex on $\mathcal{D}$ and therefore the minimizer $(u^*, v^* ,C^*)$ must be unique. \end{proof}

-\begin{rmk} When the regularizer is chosen as the Bolzmann--Shannon entropy function, the minimizers of both \eqref{eqn:breg_inverse_ot} and \eqref{eqn:breg_iot_equiv} exist and coincide.
+\begin{rmk} When the regularizer is chosen as the Boltzmann-Shannon entropy function, the minimizers of both \eqref{eqn:breg_inverse_ot} and \eqref{eqn:breg_iot_equiv} exist and coincide.
 The minimizer is also unique in the setting of $\mathcal{C} = S_h$, which has been discussed in \cite{ma2020learning}. \end{rmk}

 Having established the existence and uniqueness of the solution to the optimization problem~\eqref{eqn:breg_iot_equiv}, we now shift our focus to solving it algorithmically.
 Given the structure of the problem, the Block Coordinate Descent (BCD) method emerges as a natural choice.
 However, a key assumption in standard BCD convergence proofs is the boundedness of the level sets of the objective function, which guarantees that the sequence of iterates generated by the algorithm has at least one limit point.